-There are many other formats, some proprietary or application specific, see also Section .
+There are many other formats, some proprietary or application specific, see Section 3.2.

 We separate the rest of this section into server centric storage systems and those supporting distributed file servers.
 Most systems do however have some dependency on one or more central services, such as metadata services, database or catalogues, which are noted.
 We assume that all systems reviewed can access distributed storage or provide storage to distributed clients in some way.

 Keywords include: data migration; hierarchical storage management; information lifecycle management; storage area network; tiered storage.